Peter Diamandis: Early life

-Diamandis was born in the Bronx, New York, to Greek immigrants.
-He expressed a keen interest in space exploration from a very early age.
-At age 8, he began lecturing his family and friends on space.
-At age 12, Diamandis won first place in the Estes Rocket Design Competition for building a launch system able to simultaneously launch three rockets.
+Diamandis was born in the Bronx, New York City, to Greek immigrants.
+At age 12, Diamandis won first place in a rocket design competition.

 After graduating from Great Neck North High School in 1979, Diamandis attended Hamilton College for his first year, then transferred to the Massachusetts Institute of Technology to study biology and physics.
 During his second year at MIT in 1980, he cofounded Students for the Exploration and Development of Space.

 Diamandis graduated from MIT in 1983 and entered Harvard Medical School to pursue his MD through the Harvard–MIT Program in Health Sciences and Technology.
 During his second year of medical school, he cofounded the Space Generation Foundation to promote projects and programs that would help the "Space Generation"—all those born since the flight of Sputnik—get off the planet.

 In 1986, Diamandis put his medical degree on hold and returned to MIT to pursue a master's degree in aeronautics and astronautics, conducting research at NASA Johnson Space Center, the MIT Man Vehicle Laboratory and MIT's Whitehead Biomedical Institute.
 After completing his M.S. at MIT, Diamandis returned to Harvard to complete his M.D.

 During his last year of medical school in 1989, Diamandis acted as managing director of the International Space University and CEO of International Micro Space, a microsatellite launch company.